 An HPC cluster is made up of a number of compute hosts, each with a complement of processors, memory, GPUs and burst buffers.
 Spectrum LSF refers to compute nodes as hosts.
 The user submits jobs that specify the application(s) they want to run along with a description of the computing resources needed to run the application(s).

-The processing units on hosts are the cores.
 With the advent of Simultaneous Multithreading (SMT) architectures, single cores can have multiple hardware threads (sometimes known as hyper-threads).
-The processing elements are generically called a CPU.
-For systems without SMT, a CPU is a core.
-For systems with SMT available and enabled, a CPU is a hardware thread.
+The processing elements are generically called a core.

 The Batch Scheduler and Resource Manager